Some time ago I was assaulted by a date.

 Actually a dance is a lot, especially the “good” dance that you want.
 It takes a lot of physical, emotional, and psychological energy.

 “But the men are here to dance.”
-That’s basically the equivalent of “well you’re wearing that sexy dress, so you want to make out.
-Why are you so uptight?”
+That’s basically the equivalent of “well you’re wearing that sexy dress, so you want to be sexual.
+Don’t send mixed messages.
+And why are you so uptight?”

 And I do not owe you an explanation.